BitOfFrost/pokemon-shiny-hunting/README.md

  - [x] Support per-game active hunt saving
  - [x] Support saving last opened game
  - [x] Support input on counter
+ - [ ] Show chance of finding a shiny

 ### Use
 1. Select the game you are shiny hunting, in top-right (desktop), or top (mobile),